Effects of azimuth-symmetric acceptance cutoffs on the measured asymmetry in unpolarized Drell-Yan fixed target experiments: Results

-Figures \ref{fig:Xqt} and \ref{fig:Xtau} refer to the case of negative pions on $W$ target with $s$ $=$ 500 GeV$^2$, for $Q$ is in the range 4.5-5.5 GeV and $Q_T$ is in the range 1-2.5 GeV/c respectively.

-As previously observed, from these fake asymmetries an estimated $\nu$ $\approx$ $2\cdot$ would be extracted in absence of a proper correction of the acceptance cutoff.
-The behavior of the fake asymmetry with respect to $Q_T$ and $Q/\sqrt{s}$ is very close to one of the asymmetry measured with 286 GeV pion beam in figs. 3 and 4 of the work by Guanziroli et al, our ref.\cite{NA10}).
+These dependencies are considered in the high-energy configuration scheme, where an experiment may collect events in a broad range of $Q$ and $Q_T$.
+No physical asymmetry is included.

+Fig.\ref{fig:Xqt} has been calculated in the restricted mass range 4.5 GeV $<$ $Q$ $<$ 5.5 GeV, with Method 1.
+The cutoff angle is $0.6^o$, that according to fig.\ref{fig:Xcutoff2} produces the maximum fake asymmetry effect in the high energy configuration.

+Fig. \ref{fig:Xtau} shows the dependence of the fake asymmetry effect on the virtual photon mass.
+Each mass bin has been treated as an independent experiment to which Method 1 has been applied, without sub-binning in any variable.
+The charmonium and bottonium regions have been excluded.
+Each curve in the figure corresponds to one value of forward cutoff: $0.6^o$, $1.2^o$, $1.8^o$, $2.4^o$.

-\section{Interaction with other cuts affecting the forward region}
+\subsection{Interaction with other cuts affecting the forward region}

-Typically in Drell-Yan experiments additional cutoffs in $|x_F|$ and in $|cos(\theta)|$ are applied to the data, $x_F$ being the difference between the longitudinal fractions of the colliding hadrons, and $\theta$ is the lepton angle in the Collins-Soper frame.
-In most cases these variables do not reach their maximum value 1.
-Since cuts on both parameters reduce the number of forward tracks collected, one may imagine that a cutoff like e.g. $cos(\theta)$ $<$ 0.8 could affect the fake asymmetry due the forward dead cone.
-So we have repeated the previous simulations imposing additional cutoffs on in $|x_F|$ and in $|cos(\theta)|$.
+Typically in Drell-Yan experiments additional cutoffs in $x_F$ $=$ $x_1-x_2$ and in $|cos(\theta)|$ are applied to the data.
+A cut on these parameters may remove lepton tracks from the forward region.
+In order to study its effect we have repeated the previous simulations imposing additional cutoffs on $|x_F|$ and in $|cos(\theta)|$.

-The usual cut $|x_F|$ $<$ 0.9 does not seem to introduce qualitative differences on the fake asymmetry.
+The usual cut\cite{NA3a,NA3b,NA10a,NA10b,Conway89} $|x_F|$ $<$ 0.9 does not seem to introduce qualitative differences on the fake asymmetry.
 Stricter cuts on $|x_F|$ are not customary.

-More interesting is the effect of a cut on $|cos(\theta)|$, since limits $|cos(\theta)|$ $<$ 0.8$-$0.9 are usually applied in Drell-Yan experiments to remove effects due to the rescattering in the nuclear target (see e.g. the discussion on the NA3 data analysis in \cite{NA3}).
-This cutoff is azimuth-symmetric in the Collins-Soper frame, and it may remove events that would be unsymmetrically affected by the dead cone in the laboratory frame.
+The effect of a cut on $|cos(\theta)|$ is more interesting, since limits $|cos(\theta)|$ $<$ 0.8$-$0.9 are the rule in Drell-Yan experiments to remove effects due to the rescattering in the nuclear target (see e.g. the discussion on the NA3 data analysis in \cite{NA3a}).

-This is evident in fig. \ref{fig:Xtheta}, where the previous case of a negative pion beam on tungsten at $s$ $=$ 500 GeV$^2$ with a 1.8$^o$ (0.01 radians) dead cone is simulated eight times, each simulation leading to a different point in fig.11.
-In each simulation the effect of two overlapping cutoffs is reproduced.